sector-f/prepend/README.md

 ===========

 **prepend**, as the name suggests, prepends data to files.
-Data is read from standard input and stored in a buffer until EOF is reached.
+Data is read from standard input until EOF and is then added to the beginning of each *FILE*.
+Standard output is unused unless **--tee** is specified.
+Standard error is used only for error messages.
-*FILE* is then read into a separate buffer until EOF. *FILE* is then truncated to zero length, and the standard input buffer and *FILE*'s original contents are then written to *FILE*.
-This is performed for each specified *FILE*, in the order in which they were specified.

 OPTIONS
 =======

 -t, --tee

-:	Prints the contents of *FILE* to stdout after prepending data;
+:	Prints the contents of *FILE* to stdout after prepending data.
-	if more than one *FILE* was specified, the new contents of each *FILE* is printed in the order in which the *FILE*s were listed
+	If more than one *FILE* was specified, the new contents of each *FILE* is printed in the order in which the *FILE*s were listed

 -h, --help